kiranbhusalusha-bit/CMPN202-Operating-Systems/week7.md

 	Screenshot

 This fulfills the curriculum prerequisite for a Lynis score higher than 80.

 ### IV.
 Lynis Remediation Actions and Verification

 After the Lynis audit, the hardening recommendations and warnings found were examined and, if necessary, addressed.
 Previous security settings in Weeks 4 and 5 has addressed a number of recommendations.

 Examples of corrective measures consist of:

 -	Lynis advises turning off SSH root login.

 Fix: In sshd_config, root login was turned off (PermitRootLogin no).
 Command for verification: sshd -T | grep permitrootlogin
 -	Lynis's suggestion: Make sure SSH authentication is robust.

 Remediation: Key-based authentication was implemented and password authentication was turned off.

 SSHd -T | grep passwordauthentication is the verification command

 -	Lynis suggests that firewall enforcement be implemented.

 Remediation: Restricted SSH access was enabled on the UFW default-deny firewall.
 Command for verification: sudo ufw status verbose

 These steps demonstrate that Lynis' findings were thoroughly examined and addressed, strengthening the system setup.
 After the final verification, a follow-up Lynis scan was carried out to make sure the system security posture had not regressed.
 Following remediation, the hardening index stayed over 80, indicating configuration stability and consistency.

+---

 ## 4. Network Security Assessment with Nmap

 ### I.	Network Scan from Workstation
 In accordance with ethical standards, a controlled network scan was limited to the isolated VirtualBox host-only network.
-Command(Workstation): nmap -sS 192.168.56.4
+Command(Workstation): `nmap -sS 192.168.56.4`